HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </sort>
 ```

-We can also use the built-in executor to first generate an object on the data specified by the `on` attribute, and then perform the default sort on the resulting data.
+We can also use the built-in executor to first generate an object on the data specified by `on` attribute, and then perform the default sort on the resulting data.
 For example, the following code:

 ```hvml
     <init as="regions">